jcplaboratory/rashell/README.md

 ----------------------------------------------

 To bring the Linux feel to Windows, Rashell uses the GNU CoreUtils binaries compiled for Win32 by the Cygwin Project.
-GNU CoreUtils and Cygwin redistributed binaries are licensed under the GNU General Public License.
+GNU CoreUtils and Cygwin redistributed binaries are licensed under the GNU General Public License v3 or later.
 See [License.md](https://github.com/jcplaboratory/rashell/blob/master/LICENSE.md)

+The official list of Rashell's binary packages can be found [here.](https://github.com/jcplaboratory/rashell/blob/master/packages/packages.list.txt)